All you need to know about Christmas events in the Chichester, Midhurst and Petworth areas

-Christmas lights switch-ons, events and how to support businesses in Chichester, Selsey, Midhurst, Petworth and East Wittering
+Christmas lights switch-ons and 2021 events in Chichester, Selsey, Midhurst, Petworth and East Wittering

 Shoppers across the district are being urged to do their bit and support local this Christmas and help local businesses to rebuild from the coronavirus pandemic.